-10. Allegations against staff, supply staff, volunteers and contractors (including Governors)
+12. Allegations against staff, supply staff, volunteers and contractors (including Governors)

-- 10.1.
-Here at Carrington Junior School, we have our own procedures for managing concerns and/or allegations against those working in school to include staff, supply teacher, volunteers and contractors. - 10.2.
-KCSIE 2021- Part four contains comprehensive guidance covering the two levels of allegations/concern: - 1. allegations that may meet the harms threshold - 2.
-Allegations/concerns that do not meet the harms threshold- referred to for the purpose of this guidance as 'low level concerns'.
+Here at Carrington Junior School, we have our own procedures for managing concerns and/or allegations against those working in school to include staff, supply teachers, volunteers and contractors.

+KCSIE - Part four contains comprehensive guidance covering the two levels of allegations/concern:

+- 1. allegations that may meet the harms threshold - 2.
+Allegations/concerns that do not meet the harms threshold referred to for the purpose of this guidance as 'low level concerns'.

-- 10.3 All school staff, supply staff, volunteers and contractors must take care not to place themselves in a vulnerable position with a child.
+All school staff, supply staff, volunteers and contractors must take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents/carers to be conducted in view of other adults.
+Where adults are working alone, they should follow the lone working policy.

-See also Lone working Policy. - 10.4 We understand that a pupil may make an allegation against a member of staff, member of supply staff, volunteer or contractor.
+We understand that a pupil may make an allegation against a member of staff, member of supply staff, volunteer or contractor.
 If such an allegation is made, the member of staff notified of the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present.
-If the allegation is made against the Headteacher, the Chair of Governors must be informed. - 10.5 At Carrington Junior School, we recognise that an allegation may be made if a member of staff, a member of supply staff, a volunteer or a contractor has: - Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
-This includes behaviours both inside and outside of school. - 10.6.
-The Headteacher/Senior Teacher on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO). - 10.7.
-The Head Teacher/Senior Teacher must: - 10.7.1.
-Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, volunteers and contractors within the workplace. - 10.7.2.
-Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - 10.7.3.
-Ensure feedback is provided to the LADO about the outcome of any internal investigations. - 10.8.
-The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, volunteers and contractors, a copy of which can be obtained from the office. - 10.9.
-If the allegation is made against a member of staff supplied by an external agency, the agency will be fully kept fully informed and involved in any enquiries from the LADO.
+If the allegation is made against the Headteacher, the Chair of Governors must be informed.

+At Carrington Junior School, we recognise that an allegation may be made if a member of staff, a member of supply staff, a governor, a volunteer or a contractor has:

+- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This includes behaviours both inside and outside of school.

+The Headteacher/Senior Teacher/Chair of governors (where the allegation is in reference to the Head Teacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).

+The Head Teacher/Senior Teacher must:

+Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, governor, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, governors, volunteers and contractors within the workplace.

+Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation.

+Ensure feedback is provided to the LADO about the outcome of any internal investigations.

+The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found on the teacher network.

+If the allegation is made against a member of staff supplied by an external agency, the agency will be kept fully informed and involved in any enquiries from the LADO.